 The water shroud kit for the KM 97 P/N 525-761 can be used for both traditional hot water applications and in dirty or debris laden water, using a constant water supply for increased protection of key helmet components.

-1.8.3 Special Regulator Tools for the SuperFlow® and the SuperFlow® 350 socket wrench, regulator mount nut socket wrench and castle wrench.
+1.8.3 Special Regulator Tools for the SuperFlow® and the SuperFlow® 350 Five special tools are available for internal adjustment of the demand regulator assembly: the inlet valve holder, regulator adjustment wrench, socket wrench, regulator mount nut socket wrench and castle wrench.
 These three wrenches make regulator adjustment much easier.
 The tools come in a convenient, wallet sized pouch with instructions.
 (P/N 525-620).
 This tool kit ships standard with every Kirby Morgan helmet equipped with the SuperFlow® or the SuperFlow® 350 regulator.